FedeDP/ncursesFM/README.md

 # ncursesFM
-Ncurses File Manager for linux
+Ncurses File Manager for linux.
+It aims to be as user friendly and lightweight as possible, being good looking too (my own tastes), simple and easy to use.
+Being simple doesn't imply being useless; indeed it is a full featured fm.
+It can be built with very few dependencies, as i tried to make as many deps as possible optional (compile time or runtime).

 ## Features:

 **Press 'l' while in program to view a detailed helper message**

-* Every feature you would expect by a FM.
+* Every feature you would expect by a basic FM.
 * 2 tabs support.
 Their content is kept in sync.
 Jump between tabs with arrow keys (left/right).
 * Fast browse mode: enable it with ','.
 It lets you jump between files by just typing their names.
 * '.' to change files/dirs sorting: alphabetically (default), by size or by last modified.
 * If executed on a X screen, and xdg-open is found, ncursesFM will open files with xdg-open.
 Otherwise, it will use $editor (config file defined) var.
-Editor var fallbacks to environment $EDITOR if none is set.
+It fallbacks to environment $EDITOR if none is set.
 * Stats support (permissions and sizes).
 * Terminal resize support.
 * Search support: it will search your string in current directory tree.
 It can search your string inside archives too.